cressie176/blog/_posts/2024-04-17-prisma-and-the-naivety-of-crowds.md

 - TypeScript
 - Migrations

 I also suggest reviewing open and closed GitHub issues, paying particular attention to any that cause surprise.
-Finally, search for articles that are objectively critical of the library, as well as those that advocate for it.
+Finally, I suggest actively looking for articles that are objectively critical of the library, as well as those that advocate for it.

-If during your evaluation, you encounter bizarre design decisions, such as an ORM that doesn't support transactions, or reckless ones, such a laissez-faire attitude to deleting all of your data, then I recommend abandoning the evaluation and looking elsewhere.
+If during your evaluation, you encounter bizarre or reckless design decisions, such as an ORM that doesn't support transactions, or worse, takes a laissez-faire attitude to protecting your data, then I recommend abandoning the evaluation and looking elsewhere.